rabbitmq/cluster-operator/INSTALL.md

 >  http://<service-broker-ip>:8080
 ```

 The `<service-broker-name>` can be any arbitrary name.
-The `<service-broker-ip>` is the external IP assigned to the `LoadBalancer` service named `p-rmq-servicebroker`, which is deployed in the service broker namespace `pivotal-rabbitmq-servicebroker-system`.
+The `<service-broker-ip>` is the external IP assigned to the `LoadBalancer` service named `p-rmq-servicebroker-ingress`, which is deployed in the service broker namespace `pivotal-rabbitmq-system`.

 The broker-username and broker-password is the credentials you've used to create the kubernetes secrets in previous step "Create Broker Credentials".